Vizzuality/marxan-cloud/docs/marxan/data-computations.md

-Once users have selected which features they would like to include in the analysis, either by picking them as-is or by applying split or stratification operations, the geometries of selected features are computed (if stratification is applied) or selected (if plainly picked or split, which is equivalent to subsetting existing geometries).
+Once users have selected which features they would like to include in the analysis, either by picking them as-is or by applying split or stratification operations, the intersection of geometries of selected features with planning units as well as the area of each planning unit where the feature is present are calculated.

 When users add new features to the analysis, or configure different split or stratification operations for previously selected features, only newly added